-Ok, this isn’t technically an organizing tool, but it definitely is a productivity strategy.
+So, this isn’t technically an organizing tool, but it definitely is a productivity strategy.
 Stop answering your calls, texts and emails for specified blocks of time and you’ll be surprised at how much work you’ll get done!

-iPhones come ready-loaded with Voice Memo, Note and Reminder capabilities.
+Your iPhone comes ready-loaded with Voice Memo, Note and Reminder capabilities.
 These are great tools for reminding yourself of things to do and events to come.
 Of course, you can always find more list apps (that sync with your devices, including smart home assistants) in iTunes.